Cultural awareness training day

 Selogadi Mampane travelled all the way from Pretoria to give the Resilience Forum a live preview of her arts activist approach for young people, which is being used as part of the Patterns of Resilience to Drought project taking place in South Africa.

 This co-produced blog was based on the reflections of the University of Pretoria and Boingboing co-researchers who met with young people from Leandra, a small township in South Africa, to explore community resilience to drought from loads of different angles.

-We’re funded from a pot of research money aimed at getting researchers to understand and address major challenges affecting countries in the global south.
-Our project’s on Patterns of Resilience to Drought, exploring community resilience to drought in South Africa from historical and contextual perspectives.
+People from the University of Pretoria, University of Brighton, Boingboing and Khulisa are collaborating on a project: Patterns of Resilience to Drought, exploring community resilience to drought in South Africa from historical and contextual perspectives.